 Who is Laurenz Berges?

-Berges, like many other German artists of his day, has created a reputation for himself for creating art pieces and works that are characterized by politics and political decisions.
+Like many other German artists of his day, Berges has created a reputation for himself for creating art pieces and works that are characterized by politics and political decisions.

 Having studied under renowned master Bernd Becher during his time at the Kunstakademie in Düsseldorf, Berges is known for applying different aspects of humanity and death in his works, and his Cloppenburg series was no different.

-Between images of lush planes and bricked buildings, the artist also made sure to add a touch a color, which consequently made the otherwise sleepy town appear a little more colorful.
+Between images of lush planes and bricked buildings, the artist also made sure to add a touch of color, which consequently made the otherwise sleepy town appear a little more colorful.

-When looked at by a complete stranger, the pictures of Berges’ hometown almost appear like non-places that do not exist, and yet, the audience cannot help but feel connected to Cloppenberg as there is also a certain familiarity to them.
+When looked at by a complete stranger, the pictures of Berges’ hometown almost appear like non-places that do not exist.
+Yet, the audience cannot help but feel connected to Cloppenberg as there is also a certain familiarity to them.

 Berges’ Cloppenburg series was created to celebrate and share the stories of the various victims that found themselves in an array of barracks in such areas as Schönwalde, Wünsdorf, and other places during the World War.

-At a time when the photographic medium today seems threatened by digital technologies that are introduced on a daily basis, Berges’ project is vital for challenging the audience’s idea and understanding of time and place.
+When the photographic medium today seems threatened by digital technologies that are introduced on a daily basis, Berges’ project is vital for challenging the audience’s idea and understanding of time and place.